Shraman-jain/CSE_Guide_Engine/README.md

 ## Links
 `Deploy Link` [CSEngine](https://8642-103-25-231-102.ngrok-free.app/)

 This project is deployed on ngrok and it may expire by the time of presentation.
-We can still run the project on local host or deploy again to genrate new URL.
+We can still always run our project on local host or deploy again to genrate new URL.